 “Working together is the right thing to do and our partnership has continued to grow and provide the effective delivery of goods and services, which shows it’s the smart thing to do, too.”

 This is reflected in the increased amount of business between Syncrude and Aboriginal-owned companies.
 Syncrude reached the $1-billion mark in business in 2006 while the $2-billion mark was passed in March 2014.

 “We’ve reached $3 billion in half that time it took for us to go from $1 billion to $2 billion in spending,” says Doug Webb, Syncrude’s Aboriginal Business Liaison.
 “Syncrude works together with more than 50 Aboriginal-owned companies based in Wood Buffalo and are continuing to explore further opportunities based on the shared successes we’ve enjoyed.”

 Samantha Whalen, Chief Executive Officer for Christina River Enterprises, says her company appreciates Syncrude’s commitment to working with Aboriginal-owned ventures.

-“Syncrude recognized the potential that exists among First Nations and Aboriginal communities for businesses and has helped develop that talent by providing opportunities for business ventures to succeed,” says Samantha, whose company – owned by the Fort McMurray 486 First Nation – has between 30 and 100 employees working on Syncrude’s sites at any one time through its custodial division and a joint venture with Northern Crane Services Group.“Our relationship has really changed over the years – we first started by manufacturing pallets for them in 1987.
-Our relationship has evolved and grown over 30 years and we look forward to many more years of working together.
-We see it as a win-win partnership.”
+“Syncrude recognized the potential that exists among First Nations and Aboriginal communities for businesses and has helped develop that talent by providing opportunities for business ventures to succeed,” says Samantha, whose company – owned by the Fort McMurray 486 First Nation – has between 30 and 100 employees working on Syncrude’s sites at any one time through its custodial division and a joint venture with Northern Crane Services Group.

 (photos supplied by the Fort McKay Group of Companies)